-The case ultimately fell apart after the alleged victim posed significant credibility issues for prosecutors, despite forensic evidence that showed a sexual encounter had occurred.
+The case ultimately fell apart after prosecutors decided they could not be sure about the credibility of the alleged victim, despite forensic evidence that showed a sexual encounter had occurred.

 Strauss-Kahn also faced allegations of attempted rape from a young French writer.
 Tristane Banon filed a complaint, alleging a 2003 attack, though it could not be pursued because of a statute of limitations.